| bc |

 be remembered for Simon Black.
 Born in Melbourne

-in 1921, Southall grew up in the suburb of Surrey
+in 1921, Ivan Southall grew up in the suburb of

-Hills and won a part-scholarship to Box Hill
+Surrey Hills and won a part-scholarship to Box

-died and he had to leave school at 14, eventually
+father died and he had to leave school at 14,

-copy boy, after a number of minor jobs.
-What
+Herald as a copy boy, after a number of minor

-spare time he had was taken up writing short
+jobs.
+What spare time he had was taken up writing

-stories and a number of these saw publication in
+short stories and a number of these saw

-the paper.
-By the time the war arrived, Southall
+publication in the paper.
+By the time the war

-had written four novels, one of these eventually
+arrived, Southall had written four novels, one of

 Throttle to Fortune', it became 'Meet

-surrounding Britain and won a DFC for sinking a
+Britain and won a DFC for sinking a German

 historian in England before returning to